 - It is a new experimental feature, please let us know in case of any troubles with it.

-Detailed measurements provided by the new Polar devices allow us to implement some more fancy features.
-We are planning to add them in a near future.
+Detailed measurements provided by the new Polar devices allowed us to implement some more fancy features.
+They are available in the latest release from January (version 20210118).

 As the H10 model is attached to one’s chest, the accelerometer is able to capture even the tiny movements related to breathing.
 Our preliminary experiments show that it is possible to measure breath frequency and detect respiratory disturbances from it, at least during the parts of the night when the sleeper lies relatively still.